 This can include allegations of inadequate security protocols, negligent hiring or training practices, or even a failure to sufficiently address previous complaints of assault or harassment.

-To build the strongest case for sexual assault under The Jones Act, it’s critical to work with attorneys who are highly experienced with maritime injury law.
+To build the strongest case for sexual assault under the Jones Act, it’s critical to work with attorneys who are highly experienced with maritime injury law.

 The Importance of Reporting Sexual Harassment or Assault